-Even as Biden’s path firms, U.S. allies fear no end to election rancor amid Trump threats
+As Biden’s lead grows, U.S. allies cautiously weigh outreach amid Trump threats

 – – –

-Denyer reported from Tokyo, Hassan from London, Khurshudyan from Moscow and Noack from Berlin.
-The Washington Post’s Gerry Shih in Taipei, Niha Masih in New Delhi, Loveday Morris in Berlin, Akiko Kashiwagi in Tokyo, Amar Nadhir in Washington, Sarah Dadouch in Beirut, Steve Hendrix in Jerusalem, Michael Birnbaum in Riga, Latvia, Kareem Fahim in Istanbul and Shibani Mahtani and David Crawshaw in Hong Kong contributed to this report.
+Denyer reported from Tokyo, Khurshudyan from Moscow, Noack from Berlin and Berger from Washington.
+The Washington Post’s Jennifer Hassan in London, Gerry Shih in Taipei, Niha Masih in New Delhi, Loveday Morris in Berlin, Akiko Kashiwagi in Tokyo, Amar Nadhir and Adam Taylor in Washington, Sarah Dadouch in Beirut, Steve Hendrix in Jerusalem, Michael Birnbaum in Riga, Latvia, Mary Beth Sheridan in Mexico City, Kareem Fahim in Istanbul and Shibani Mahtani and David Crawshaw in Hong Kong contributed to this report.